 You know if you’re a member.
 You call yourself a Migraineur and you get periodic debilitating headaches that impact your quality of life.

-I’ve been a member for a couple years now and I’m going to share the tips I’ve learned for coping, including how magnesium supplements have reduced the frequency and severity of my migraine headaches.
+I’ve been a member for a couple years now and I’m going to share the tips I’ve learned for coping, including how taking magnesium for migraines has turned out to be a great method of natural migraine relief.

 What Are Migraines?